Welcome to Rockzipfel

 Rockzipfel is an office for parents and children.
 Children can meet other children and adults to play and interact, and parents can work and help each other with babysitting.

-Rockzipfel is inspired by Authors who agree to non-coercive child rearing methods, by the Attachment Parenting Philosophy and all those pioneers out there who believe in One World for children and parents instead of separate spaces for different ages: kindergartens, schools, offices, elderly homes…
+Rockzipfel is inspired by Authors who agree to non-coercive child rearing methods, by Attachment Parenting Philosophy and all those pioneers out there who believe in One World for children and parents instead of separate spaces for different ages, as exist in kindergartens, schools, offices, elderly homes…

-In Leipzig, Germany, the Rockzipfel-Project was established for a short time in Plagwitz, with the help of financial donations and aid in kind from many people.
-We have now moved to the 2nd floor of an old house in Lindenau.
-It has 7 rooms, 160 square meters, a kitchen and bathroom.
+The Rockzipfel project was established for a short time in the Plagwitz neighborhood of Leipzig, Germany, with the help of financial donations and aid-in-kind from many people.
+Now it operates on the 2nd floor of a Victorian-era house in the neighborhood of Lindenau.
+With 160 square meters, the space boasts of 7 rooms, including a kitchen and bathroom.

-In Rockzipfel, parents can work (freelance/home office), study, learn, surf the internet, be with other parents and children, find friends, read or just spend time and work on their social network.
-Parents can help each other with “babysitting,” so that they can work (in shifts) or have time for themselves, their hobbies or errands (be it online or not).
+In Rockzipfel, parents can work (freelance/home office), study, surf the internet, or just spend time socializing and networking.
+By helping each other with babysitting, and with the help of volunteers, parents can work or take time for themselves, their hobbies or errands (be it on-line or not).

-Rockzipfel promotes attachment and respectful parenting, and will serve as a platform and place where workshops can take place, like: nursing groups, diaperfree workshops, slings-, wraps- etc. workshops, discussion groups about respectful parenting as well as groups and classes for kids (music, languages, painting…) and so on.
+Rockzipfel promotes attachment and respectful parenting, and serves as a platform and venue for workshops addressing nursing, diaper-free, slings, wraps etc. It also hosts discussion groups about respectful parenting, as well as groups and classes for kids (music, languages, painting…).

 Children can meet other kids, make friends, learn, surf the internet, play, see their parents working, nurse on demand, be diaperfree if they want… they can have working parents but still be with them!